dart-lang/sdk/runtime/vm/service/service.md

 ```
 class Breakpoint extends Object {
+  // A number identifying this breakpoint to the user.
   int breakpointNumber;

+  // Has this breakpoint been assigned to a specific program location?
   bool resolved;

+  // SourceLocation when breakpoint is resolved, UnresolvedSourceLocation
+  // when a breakpoint is not resolved.
   SourceLocation|UnresolvedSourceLocation location;
 }
 ```

 A _Breakpoint_ describes a debugger breakpoint.

+A breakpoint is _resolved_ when it has been assigned to a specific program location.
+A breakpoint my remain unresolved when it is in code which has not yet been compiled or in a library which has not been loaded (i.e. a deferred library).

 ### Class